scurvy-dog/sonic-dcloud/1-Intro_to_SONiC_Lab/Lab-1-notes.md

-### SONiC 101 Lab Exercise 1 - Launching the 4-node topology with Containerlab
+### Notes for SONiC 101 Lab Exercise 1 - Launching the 4-node topology with Containerlab

 A 4-node topology using the Cisco 8000 hardware emulator VM and running SONiC network operating system